It’s a SPOOKY time of year,

 😱

 Yup.
-Most owl injuries seen at wildlife clinics are due to HUMAN IMPACT.
+Most owl injuries seen at wildlife clinics are due to HUMAN impacts.
 And most are entirely preventable!

-Here’s a bunch of ways humans negatively affect owls (and other wild animals):
+Here’s a bunch of ways we negatively affect owls (and other wild animals):

 ☠️ Rat poison